chetanmeh/meta64/docs/bugs-and-todos.md

 * Embed legacy meta64.com news engine, as some sort of plugin, to populate news information.
 * Timelining of Nodes: Defined as reverse-chronological view of all nodes recursively under a specific node.
 * Some way to let user render text at a narrower width across the page.
 Lines going completely across a wide screen are hard to read - at least on a larger screen device
-* Email notification engine to support collaboration.
-Should send an email when someone creates a node under one of my nodes.
 * Need "Move to Top" and "Move to Bottom" in addition to "up"/"down"
 * More JUnit unit tests.